On the first tee with my Vivid - it was very easy to spot my ball from hundreds of yards away....in the bunker

 Less vivid colors but only for faster swingers!

 I tried the Vivid XT's out for a round at Dynasty Golf Course in Bangkok and instantly I noticed they make a much more muted sound off the club face than the Vivids.
-It was strange because the compression is so high at 100.
+The compression rating of the Volvik Vivid XT is 100.
 The ball flight was pretty similar to the Vivids, but the biggest difference came on shots inside 150 yards.

 The Vivid XT sat down within 3 feet on very hard greens which were not friendly in accepting my Callaway Supersofts the week before.